jospablo777/ml_model_api/README.md

 ## Citation

-No citation is required, but it would be highly appreciated! 😃 Feel free to reuse this code or structure in your organization or personal projects.
+No citation is required, but it would be highly appreciated! 😃 Feel free to reuse this code, or project structure in your organization or personal projects.

 ## Contact